Fact-checking: Ongoing research in fact-checking and detecting fake news

 Since the 2016 United States presidential election, fake news has been a popular topic of discussion by President Trump and news outlets.
 The reality of fake news had become omnipresent, and a lot of research has gone into understanding, identifying, and combating fake news.
 Also, a number of researchers began with the usage of fake news to influence the 2016 presidential campaign.
 One research found evidence of pro-Trump fake news being selectively targeted on conservatives and pro-Trump supporters in 2016.
 The researchers found that social media sites, Facebook in particular, to be powerful platforms to spread certain fake news to targeted groups to appeal to their sentiments during the 2016 presidential race.
 Additionally, researchers from Stanford, NYU, and NBER found evidence to show how engagement with fake news on Facebook and Twitter was high throughout 2016.

 Recently, a lot of work has gone into helping detect and identify fake news through machine learning and artificial intelligence.
 In 2018, researchers at MIT's CSAIL created and tested a machine learning algorithm to identify false information by looking for common patterns, words, and symbols that typically appear in fake news.
 More so, they released an open-source data set with a large catalog of historical news sources with their veracity scores to encourage other researchers to explore and develop new methods and technologies for detecting fake news.

 In 2022, researchers have also demonstrated the feasibility of falsity scores for popular and official figures by developing such for over 800 contemporary elites on Twitter as well as associated exposure scores.

 There are also demonstrations of platform-built-in (by-design) as well browser-integrated (currently in the form of addons) misinformation mitigation.
 Efforts such as providing and viewing structured accuracy assessments on posts "are not currently supported by the platforms".
 Trust in the default or, in decentralized designs, user-selected providers of assessments (and their reliability) as well as the large quantities of posts and articles are two of the problems such approaches may face.
-Moreover, they can not mitigate misinformation in chats, print-media and TV.
+Moreover, they cannot mitigate misinformation in chats, print-media and TV.